 These developments are the latest evidence that Special Counsel Robert Mueller’s investigation continues to get closer to the truth.
-That means he is even more at risk of being fired by Donald Trump.
+That means he, and those associated with his investigation (including Deputy Attorney General Rod Rosenstein), are even more at risk of being fired by Donald Trump.

 WHO IS ROBERT MUELLER AND WHY DOES HE MATTER?